verhoevenv/verhoevenv.github.io/_drafts/2015-02-21-apprenticeship-patterns-reading-group.md

 Yes, craftsmanship is individual and skill-based, while agile is group-level and process-based Comparison to other theories of skill aquisition
 ...
-​As read in Team Geek: developers usually don't have the self-esteem and courage to work in Open Source software, to show their mistakes, ...
+As read in Team Geek: developers usually don't have the self-esteem and courage to work in Open Source software, to show their mistakes, ...
 So they don't do it, hindering their growth.
 Shouldn't we evaluate craftsmanship level on individual skills, instead of as a vague general feeling?
 For example: I'm an apprentice at functional programming, journeyman at SOLID design, etc Parallel with martial arts: to gain a degree in for example Kendo, you need to be able to do certain moves and do an exam of it